AndreiFAD/SchedulerApp/README.md

 	Application is logging into database, when the task is run or modified

 It’s easy to redesign so that make your life more simple.
-Schedule your own java class or process by running a schedule or use one of the ready ones.
+Schedule your own java class or process by running a schedule or use this java classes.

 Easy to use input forms, and views with the Primefaces library.